masschallenge/impact-api/QUICK_START.md

 Note that the impact-api code is currently designed to work with an instance of the MassChallenge Accelerate platform.
-Specifically it expects an instance the Accelerate platform to manage a shared database.
-This quick start quide does not require a running version of the Accelerate platform, but it does require an initial database dump which is normally part of the accelerate code base.
+Specifically it expects an instance of the Accelerate platform to manage a shared database.
+This quick start guide does not require a running version of the Accelerate platform, but it does require an initial database dump which is normally part of the accelerate code base.

-If you don't have impact-api checked out, but you do have the accelerate code base checked out, checkout the impact-api code next to the accelerate directory with:
+If you don't have impact-api checked out, but you do have the accelerate code base checked out, check out the impact-api code next to the accelerate directory with:
 ```
 cd <accelerate-directory>/..